OHDSI/StudyProtocolSandbox/PropensityScoreEvaluation/README.md

 ```

 Obtain a CohortMethodData object.
 Calls functions in CohortMethod.
 Currently uses single studies vignette as an example.
+Using any existing CohortMethodData object is ok as well.

 ```{r}
 library(PropensityScoreEvaluation)